joelverhagen/joelverhagen.com/_posts/2020-11-29-dynamicly-activate-types-net.md

 Perhaps this is "margin of error" stuff?
 Maybe I need to reproduce this on another machine?
 Maybe this is an investigation for another time...

+### Code and raw data

+The code for this is stored on GitHub: [joelverhagen/ActivatePerf](https://github.com/joelverhagen/ActivatePerf)

+The BenchmarkDotNet and Excel data (for the charts and tables above) are here: [ActivatePerf-data.zip]({% attachment ActivatePerf-data.zip %})